 I am not exactly eager to leap to the company’s defense here because this argument reflects my own distaste for streaming services.
 However, Crunchyroll does have a history of hosting non-anime content, some of which they helped finance.
 They even financially supported A Centaur’s Life, which was animated by a Chinese studio.
 These are all edge cases though and, barring RWBY, there doesn’t appear to be any precedent for a project like High Guardian Spice.

 Lacking complete financial transparency, it is hard to judge how many anime could have been licensed had High Guardian Spice not been made.
 If you pay for the service and feel that its anime offering has been insufficient, then I can understand how seeing a cartoon pop up instead can be vexing.
 I find every streaming service to be insufficient, so I get your pain.

 I also found some “normal” reviews by people that just didn’t like the show or dropped it a few episodes in.
 Even if their arguments sometimes overlapped with that of the tidal wave of trolls, these people at least made a decent effort to express their dislike, without being childish about it.

 Therein lies a problem, however.
-Legitimate concerns may be valid and certainly warrant being discussed, but when they are expressed in the same way as reactionary, hateful comments, the lines between them begin to blur.
-The legitimate concerns become a shield for bigots to hide behind, to deflect any criticism of their behavior as being an attack on the people with honest concerns.
+Legitimate concerns may warrant being discussed, but when they are expressed in the same way as reactionary, hateful comments, the lines between them begin to blur.
+The legitimate concerns become a shield for bigots to hide behind—to deflect any criticism of their behavior as being an attack on the people with honest concerns.
 Not only do they get to dodge their way out of having to argue their actual viewpoints, they also get to radicalize these normal users by making it seem like the social justice mob is after them as well.
 “We’re all being targeted by them” they’ll say, even though it’s them who shoved these people into the line of fire.